iahmedraza/NodeJsTodoServerless/readme.md

       - Logging Admin
       - Cloud Functions Developer
--  authenticate with a Google Account use [gcloud](https://cloud.google.com/sdk/docs/install) cli login Run - gcloud auth application-default login
+-  authenticate with a Google Account use [gcloud](https://cloud.google.com/sdk/docs/install) cli login
+  - Run **gcloud auth application-default login**
 - After that you fill have credential path on your cmd replace that path with your serverless.yaml crendential path.
- Run - serverless deploy
+  - Run **serverless deploy**

-                    **Wohoo Congrates You Have Deployed your app on Cloud Functio** :joy:
+   **Wohoo Congrates You Have Deployed your todo app on Cloud Functio** 😀